DHTMLX/gantt-docs/data/desktop/how_to.md

 }, "taskRow");
 ~~~

-https://snippet.dhtmlx.com/kck3pnmh Gantt.
-Copy and paste tasks via Ctrl+C, Ctrl+V
+{{editor	https://snippet.dhtmlx.com/kck3pnmh	Gantt.
+Copy and paste tasks via Ctrl+C, Ctrl+V}}

 ## How to add resource chart or custom styles in the exported PDF file

-You need to export the data in the raw mode and include the styles in the header or footer parameters of the export function:
+You need to export the data in the [raw](desktop/export.md#exportingcustommarkupandstyles) mode and include the styles in the [header](desktop/export.md#customstylefortheoutputfile) or [footer](desktop/export.md#customstylefortheoutputfile) parameters of the export function:
 Include custom styles:

 ~~~js